harryhanYuhao/math/numerical_method/languageComparison/primes/readme.md

 ```

-The results were striking
+Here is the result:

 - C: elaspsed time: 0.60 s; RSS: 1408 kb
 - fortran90: elaspsed time 0.61 sl; RSS: 2304 kb
 - python: elaspsed time 26 s; RSS 9569 kb
 - julia: elapsed time 25 s; RSS 28706 kb

+## Multithreading & Other optimisation.

+### C and Fortran: OpenMP

-In addition, C and fortran can be easily made multithreading with OpenMD.
+C and fortran have multithreading support with OpenMD.

-With multithreading, elaspsed time for c and fortran are less than 0.20s, although consuming slightly more memory.
+### Julia

+Julia has native multithreading support.

+### Python

+Performance of python can be improved with JIT interpreters.

 ## Reproducing